a-ridley/hedera-smart-contract-testing-with-foundry-JS/README.md

-# Test Smart Contracts on Hedera using Foundry
+# Test Smart Contracts on Hedera using Foundry - JavaScript
 A Hedera project with a sample smart contract that uses Foundry to write unit tests in Solidity to test smart contracts This project uses JavaScript.